Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Power Allocation Algorithm for CF MIMO-ISAC

-On the other hand, intuitively, when orthogonal waveforms are employed, increasing the transmission power—or equivalently, the signal-to-noise ratio (SNR)—at any individual transmitter enhances both sensing and communication performance.
-Therefore, it is desirable to fully utilize the total power budget, as specified in \eqref{eq:total power constraint}.
-To enforce this equality constraint and reduce both computational complexity and the nonlinearity of the optimization problem, we adopt a projection operator instead of incorporating another penalty sub-function
+where $\mu$ denotes the penalty factor.
+Additionally, to reduce both computational complexity and the nonlinearity of the optimization problem, we adopt a projection operator to enforce the equality constraint \eqref{eq:total power constraint} instead of incorporating another penalty sub-function, i.e.,